Generic Name: loteprednol etabonate and tobramycin

 ©Bausch & Lomb Incorporated

-Zylet is a registered trademark of Bausch & Lomb Incorporated.
+Zylet is a trademark of Bausch & Lomb Incorporated or its affiliates.

 PACKAGE/LABEL PRINCIPAL DISPLAY PANEL